 “I believe that effective change can only be accomplished through hard work, compassion, and a the ability to see everyone’s true potential.”

 The greatest invention of mankind is democracy.
-Not only does it give the people a voice in their government, but it instills a value onto each person that gives such voices validity.
-As a freshman at the American University, I am pursuing a major in Justice and Law and a certificate in Advanced Leadership Studies.
-I plan on using this education to make America a nation that is a home for all of its citizens where they can thrive in their achievement of the American Dream.
+Not only does it give the people a voice in their government, but it instills a value onto each person that validates each of these voices.
+As a student at American University, I am pursuing a major in Political Science, a minor in Justice, and a certificate in Advanced Leadership Studies.
+I plan on using this education to ensure that the United States is a home for all of its citizens where they can thrive to have their voices heard in pursuance of the American Dream.